moondewio/castor/readme.md

      prs      List all PRs
-     review   Checkout to a PR's branch to review it back     Checkout to were you left off help, h  Shows a list of commands or help for one command
+     review   Checkout to a PR's branch to review it back     Checkout to were you left off token    Save the GitHub API token to use with other commands help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: